-NYA is committed to youth work, the science of enabling young people to believe in themselves and build positive futures.
+NYA is committed to youth work.
+Youth work is complex series of professional principles, practices and methods which we often describe as the science of enabling young people to believe in themselves and build positive futures.

 Youth work offers young people safe spaces to explore their identity, experience decision-making, increase their confidence, develop inter-personal skills and think through the consequences of their actions.
 This leads to better informed choices, changes in activity and improved outcomes for young people.

 “Youth” is the developmental phase between childhood and adulthood.
 Typically this starts around the beginning of puberty and finishes in late teens but for many young people, dependent on personal, social and economic factors, it can start and or finish much later.

 Youth work focuses on personal and social development – the skills and attributes of young people – rather than to ‘fix a problem’.
 It is an educational process that engages with young people in a curriculum that deepens a young person’s understanding of themselves, their community and the world in which they live and supports them to proactively bring about positive changes.